 We were all thirsty and hungry, so we went back to the Douglas Hotel for our celebratory meal.

 Alan and I still hadn’t found anywhere to stay.
-After our meal and a fond farewell to Anne and her daughter we drove across to Blackwaterfoot to hopefully get a room at the Kinloch Hotel.
+After our meal and a fond farewell to Anne and her daughter we drove across to Blackwaterfoot hoping to get a room for the night at the Kinloch Hotel.
 There was no room at the inn either …

 Myself, Alan and Anne were determined to finish this, and we totally did.
 Thanks to the team at My Peak Challenge and Sam Heughan for encouraging us peakers to keep trying and never give up on our dreams.